openprivacy/fennet/_posts/2003-07-01-secure-blogging.md

 layout: blog
 title: Secure Blogging
 date: 2003-07-01 04:53:10.000000000 -04:00
-categories:
-- blog
-permalink: "/blog/2003/07/01/secure-blogging/"
-excerpt: Given the sorts of "reputation" mechanisms (<a href="http://www.technorati.com/">Technorati</a>, etc.) that are springing up in the blogging community, it seems that it would be valuable to have the capability for blogs to be signed by a non-spoofable entity (person or pseudonym).
+teaser: Given the sorts of "reputation" mechanisms (<a href="http://www.technorati.com/">Technorati</a>, etc.) that are springing up in the blogging community, it seems that it would be valuable to have the capability for blogs to be signed by a non-spoofable entity (person or pseudonym).
 Does this capability already exist?
 Does RSS have tags for (e.g.) a PGP signature guaranteeing content and authorship?
+categories:
+- identity
 ---
 Given the sorts of "reputation" mechanisms (<a href="http://www.technorati.com/">Technorati</a>, etc.) that are springing up in the blogging community, it seems that it would be valuable to have the capability for blogs to be signed by a non-spoofable entity (person or pseudonym).
 Does this capability already exist?
 Does RSS have tags for (e.g.) a PGP signature guaranteeing content and authorship?
 Even beyond, perhaps blog posts could be encrypted so only authorized entities could read them.

 If these features are not available, are they perhaps being included in future developments, e.g. Sam Ruby's <a href="http://www.intertwingly.net/wiki/pie/FrontPage">Echo</a> proposal?
 Or is there some reason I am not aware of that makes this useless in the blogging world?